 APMG Pathologist Galen Cortina Named President of Gastrointestinal Pathology Society

 Galen Cortina, MD, APMG pathologist at Hollywood Presbyterian Memorial Medical Center, was named President of the prestigious Rodger C. Haggitt GI Pathology Society.
-The announcement was made at this year's USCAP meeting in San Diego.
+The announcement was made at this year's meeting in Boston.
 The group is the leading medical society for gastrointestinal pathology.
-More details are available here.

 Dr. Eric Glassy Meets with President of Japanese Society of Pathology

 Dr. Glassy snapped a selfie with Hironobu Sasano, MD, PhD, the Deputy Dean of Tohoku University School of Medicine and President of the Japanese Society of Pathology.
 Dr. Sasano and Dr. Glassy met to exchange ideas and discuss international trends in digital pathology.
 By their expressions, seems like it was a serious meeting.
 The two doctors met at Leica-BioSystems in Vista, California.

 Dr. Robin Moore Participates in "Doctors on Call" for Providence Little Company of Mary Hospital, Torrance